 Is it safe to use the earth wire as a neutral?

-Generally, it is not safe to use earth wire as neutral
+Generally, it is not safe to use earth wire as neutral.

 Generally, repurposing, and interchanging wires are not safe.
 That is why it is never recommended and considered a violation of the NEC policy.
 However, in some cases, when a ground wire is used as a neutral, it is only safe if the ground wire has an insulation sheath.
 Otherwise, it will be a huge mistake to use it as a replacement for a neutral wire and may cause an accident.
-Remember that neutral wire carries current back to the panel.
-Thus, using a bare copper wire can cause fire and accidents to whoever touches it.
-Also, because the wires are color-coded, it can cause confusion in case someone works on your circuit panel.
-Thereby, causing electrocution or accident.

 Why can’t you connect neutral to ground to convert an outlet?

-Connecting neutral to the ground to convert an outlet isn’t safe
+Connecting neutral to the ground to convert an outlet isn’t safe.

-Remember that the neutral will be live when you plug something in the outlet.
+Remember that the neutral will be live when you plug something into the outlet.
 It carries exactly as much current as of the hot wire.
 Therefore, connecting neutral to the ground to convert an outlet isn’t safe because the ground wired to the neutral will also be live.